toddfoster/sharedprayers/layouts/shortcodes/he/maundythursday/stripaltar.md

 > 30	They shall come and make known to a people yet unborn \*
 > the saving deeds that he has done.

-##### Tonight's portion of the liturgy concludes without further ceremony.
-Please depart in silence.
+##### Tonight's portion of the liturgy concludes with the closing of the chancel door.
+The congregation departs in silence.
+##### A Prayer Vigil commences in the Nave at this time.
+##### The liturgy continues tomorrow with the observance of Good Friday.